Guayas Province

 Guayas (/ˈɡwɑːjəs/, /es/) is a coastal province in Ecuador.
 It is bordered to the west by Manabí, Santa Elena, and the Pacific Ocean (as the Gulf of Guayaquil); to the east by Los Ríos, Bolívar, Chimborazo, Cañar, and Azuay; to the north by Los Ríos and Bolívar; and to the south by El Oro and the Pacific Ocean.
+The provincial capital is Guayaquil, Ecuador’s largest city and main port.

 With a population of over 4 million people, it is the most populous province in Ecuador.
 In terms of area it is the seventh largest province in the country.
-The main port of Ecuador, Guayaquil, is located within the province.

 Geography

 Guayas' natural terrain is very diverse.
 The province has no elevations, except for the Coastal Range, which starts in Guayaquil and goes to Manabí.
 The areas west of the Coastal Range are desertic, with an average temperature of 23 °C. The areas east of the range belong to the Guayas Watershed.
 They are quite humid and fertile, especially in the north of the province, with an average temperature of 30 °C in the humid season (December–May) and 25 °C in the dry season (June–November).